ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 Restrictions Ineffective without CA Recognition
 -----------------------------------------------

-The CAA parameters specified in this specification rely on their being recognised by the CA named by an "issue" or "issuewild" CAA property.
-As such, the parameters are not an effective means of control over issuance unless a CA's support for the parameters is established beforehand.
+Because the parameters of "issue" or "issuewild" CAA properties constitute a CA-specific namespace, the CA identified by an "issue" or "issuewild" property decides what parameters to recognise and their semantics.
+Accordingly, the CAA parameters defined in this specification rely on their being recognised by the CA named by an "issue" or "issuewild" CAA property, and are not an effective means of control over issuance unless a CA's support for the parameters is established beforehand.

 CAs which implement this specification SHOULD make available documentation indicating as such, including explicit statements as to which parameters are